 However, this trend is now spreading all over the world and is increasingly popular in the UK.
 More people are realising they share the same desire for a modern, yet cosy living space to relax in when the nights get cold.

-If you believe that Nordic design is right for your home, then you’re probably wondering how to create a cosy living room for you and your family.
+If you believe that Nordic design is right for your home, then you’re probably wondering how to conjure up cosy living room ideas for you and your family.
 Overall, your focus should be on crafting a simple, minimalistic, clean space and here are 20 tips to help you do exactly that.

 1. Warm your senses with a wood burning fire

 The nicest and most authentic way to create a warm and inviting living space is to include a wood burning fire.

 This is also very in-keeping with Scandinavian homes as almost all of them would have a real wood fire to generate heat.
 In other Western countries, we rely heavily on central heating systems as an alternative, but it simply does not have the same effect.